sger/RustBooks/README.md

     6)How to write Rust code that can interoperate with non-Rust libraries and systems, or run in constrained and embedded environments

 Brimming with practical, pragmatic insights that you can immediately apply, Rust for Rustaceans helps you do more with Rust, while also teaching you its underlying mechanisms.

-This book is yet to be released, its early-access version which covers a major part is available

 **Resources**
 ====